 - Make Ahead Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
 Frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
 Frosted or unfrosted cupcakes can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator.

 - Special Tools: KitchenAid Stand Mixer | Cupcake Liners | Cupcake Pan | Frosting Bags (Reusable or Disposable) | Wilton 1M Frosting Tip | Americolor Food Coloring Kit | Coarse Sparkling Sugar

 - Cake Flour: If you can’t get your hands on cake flour, you can make this homemade cake flour substitute.
 I suggest doing this twice, mixing it all up in 1 bowl then removing 1/4 cup since you need 1 and 3/4 cups in this recipe.

 - Why Room Temperature?
 Whole milk and sour cream are strongly recommended for the best taste and texture.
 A full fat plain yogurt would work instead, though the cupcakes may not be as light.
 Same goes with a lower fat milk.

 - Swirled Frosting: I use a Wilton 1M piping tip and my method for two-toned frosting.
 Watch the video in that post for how I fill a piping bag with two colors.
 For the pictured cupcakes here, I left half of the frosting white and tinted the other half green using 1-2 drops of green coloring.
 In the video for two-toned frosting, I pipe roses.
 In today’s cupcakes, I piped a basic tall swirl using the same piping tip.
-See #2 in this post about piping a tall swirl.
+See this how to use piping tips tutorial about piping a tall swirl.